Browse Journals and Peer-Reviewed Series

 The European Union Center of California

 The European Union Center of California was founded in 1998 with the assistance of the European Commission.
 Based at Scripps College, the center conducts its programs cooperatively with the other members of the Claremont Colleges.
-The Center's mission is to advance public understanding of European integration and transatlantic relations through education, research and outreach.
+The Center's mission is to advance public understanding of European integration and transatlantic relations through education and research.

 The Claremont-UC Undergraduate Research Conference Journal is an open access journal and compiles outstanding research papers by undergraduate students presented at the Claremont-UC Undergraduate Research Conference on the European Union, held annually at Scripps College and hosted by the European Union Center of California.

 The CODEE Journal is a peer-reviewed, open-access publication, distributed by the CODEE (Community of Ordinary Differential Equations Educators) and published by the Claremont Colleges Library, for original materials that promote the teaching and learning of ordinary differential equations.

 FIVE: The Claremont Colleges Journal of Undergraduate Academic Writing (Journals at Claremont)

 FIVE: The Claremont Colleges Journal of Undergraduate Academic Writing is an online open access journal published in Scholarship@Claremont.
 FIVE is a collaborative partnership of the Writing Centers of the five undergraduate Claremont Colleges and the Claremont Colleges Library and is part of a larger network of online open access publications supported by the Claremont Colleges Library.

 Humanistic Mathematics Network Journal (Journals at Claremont)